Have you noticed greenish streaks, pink slime, black specks, or musty, foul odors when you use your humidifier? It could be mold.

 What Is Mold?

-Mold is a name given to many types of fungus.
+Mold is a name given to many types of fungi.
 They are in the same taxonomic kingdom as mushrooms and yeast.

-Mold species are nature’s decomposers, responsible for cycling nutrients from dead or decaying matter back to the soil, where they later become part of living organisms.
+Mold species are nature’s decomposers, responsible for cycling nutrients from dead or decaying matter back to the soil, where this later becomes part of living organisms.
 Without mold, we would be up to our ears in dead plant and animal matter!

 Indoors, it’s a different story.
-Some mold lives in dust or free-floating in the air, often in a dormant stage.
-It reproduces in moist environments when a food source (such as paper or clothes) is present.
+Some mold colonies live in dust or are free-floating in the air, often in a dormant stage.
+Mold reproduces in moist environments when a food source (such as paper or clothes) is present.
 Mold could become a health issue because of the toxic airborne substances (mycotoxins) it produces.

 Mold enters your home in many ways: